Corey Cusimano

 Cusimano, C., & Goodwin, G.P.
 Preprint

-People will criticize others for experiencing suffering when they think that the sufferer can choose to stop feeling upset.
-People think others can choose to stop being upset when they are irrationally upset.
+People will criticize others for suffering when they think that the sufferer can choose to stop feeling upset.
+People think others can choose to stop feeling upset when they are irrationally upset.

 The case for heterogeneity in metacognitive appraisals of biased beliefs.

-People do not always hold beliefs under an “illusion of objectivity”.
-They can know when they weigh evidence partially and can know when they believe something without evidence.
-These facts about metacognition provide insight into people’s desire and capacity to regulate their beliefs.
+People do not always reason under an “illusion of objectivity”.
+They sometimes know when they weigh evidence partially, and they sometimes know when they believe something without evidence.
+Heterogeneity in metacognition provides insight into people’s desire and capacity to regulate their beliefs.

 Psychological freedom, rationality, and the naive theory of reasoning.